Ode-PBLLC/ocean-central/OC-AI/README.md

     - *Carlos Duarte’s scientific papers*

 - **Query Answering**:
-  - Uses `gpt-4o` to generate an answer from combined snippet context.
+  - Uses `gpt-4o` to generate answers from combined snippet context in accessible language.
+  - Combines both RAG and web search responses when snippets contain relevant information.
-  - Falls back to `gpt-4o-mini-search-preview` with web search if no snippet-based answer is available.
+  - Falls back to web search only if snippets don't provide a clear answer.
+  - Consolidates RAG and web search results using GPT-4o for comprehensive responses.
-  - Includes filtering for reliable sources in the web fallback.
+  - Includes filtering for reliable sources in web search results.

 - **Response Caching**:
   - Stores query results (including timestamp and source used) to avoid recomputation.